ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: User Studies

 \subsubsection{Study Results.}

 \mbox{}

 We evaluate participants' scientific writing performance quantitatively in terms of \emph{productivity} and \emph{writing performance} (\ie how many changes have been made and whether the improved writing outputs are scored better).
-Akin to Task1, we also qualitatively assess participants' \emph{perceived usefulness} with 5 point likert scale from the post survey.
+Akin to Task1, we also qualitatively assess participants' \emph{perceived usefulness} with 5 points likert scale from the post-survey.